 The more ad space and more ads, the bigger the revenue right?
 Wrong!

-Filling out the design of your pages with as many ads as possible will only have the opposite effect with the users and your advertising partners.
+Filling out the design of your pages with as many ads as possible will only have the opposite effect on the users and your advertising partners.
 People consider too many ads annoying and they’d rather leave the site than continue to read the content.

 If you want to keep the users longer on your site, you must keep the ads to a minimum.
 For example, on your homepage, you definitely need to host as few ad units as possible in order to provide the readers with the possibility to find and choose what they want to read.